minio/docs/source/reference/minio-mc/mc-support-diagnostics.rst

 This diagnostic test runs as a one-shot test and can run for as long as 5 minutes.
 During the test, MinIO freezes all S3 calls and queues read or write operations until the test completes.
-The queue is limited based on the supported maximum concurrent :ref:`requests per host <minio-requests-per-node>`.
+The queue is limited based on the supported maximum concurrent :ref:`requests per host <minio-hardware-checklist-memory>`.
 Requests that exceed this limit on a given host return a ``503`` error after ~10 seconds.

-Use the :mc-cmd:`mc support diagnostics` command to trigger the diagnostic test.
+Use the :mc:`mc support diagnostics` command to trigger the diagnostic test.
 For clusters registered with SUBNET, the command uploads the results as part of SUBNET Health reports.

 For airgapped or firewalled environments, or other environments that prevent direct network access from the deployment, you can save the report locally with the :mc-cmd:`~mc support diagnostics --airgap` flag.